Workers Compensation Lawyer in Greenville

 What medical treatment are you entitled to?

-If you’ve been injured at work, you may understand that the workers’ compensation system will pay to cover your medical expenses.
+If you’ve been injured at work, you may understand that the workers’ compensation insurance system will pay to cover your medical expenses.
 However, you may be curious about what exactly is deemed an approved medical expense.
 The law says that workers are entitled to receive payment for all necessary medical treatment that is likely to lessen your disability.
 That means that worker’s compensation coverage pays for things like surgery, anesthesia, hospitalization, medical supplies, prescription medications, rehabilitation and even prosthetic devices.

 How are you compensated for time off work?